saunders77/office-js-docs/docs/excel/custom-functions-overview.md

 }
 ```

 For streamed functions, the final parameter, `caller`, is never specified in your registration code, and it does not display in the autocomplete menu to Excel users when they enter the function.
 It’s an object that contains a `setResult` callback function that’s used to pass data from the function to Excel to update the value of a cell.
-In order for Excel to pass the `setResult` function in the `caller` object, you must declare support for streaming during your function registration by setting the parameter `stream` to `true`.
+In order for Excel to pass the `setResult` function in the `caller` object, you must declare support for streaming during your function registration by setting the parameter `stream` to `true` in the metadata file.

 ## Cancellation